Online Data Migration from SQL Sources to FalkorDB

 Notes:

-• Runs are executed locally on the machine running the control plane server (it spawns the underlying CLI tools).
+• Runs execute locally on the machine hosting the control plane server.

-• For tools with supports_metrics: true, the control plane injects --metrics-port, scrapes metrics while runs are active, and persists latest snapshots in SQLite.
+• For supports_metrics: true tools, the control plane injects --metrics-port and persists snapshots in SQLite.

-• The Metrics UI reads persisted snapshots; internal scrape endpoint/port details are not shown in the UI.
+• The Metrics UI uses persisted snapshots and does not expose internal scrape endpoint/port settings.

 UI development (optional):